 Each day, we pass trees, plants and flowers, taking little notice to the world of nature that surrounds us.
-We have all become so accustomed to every footpath, road and building being filled with rows of greenery that we rarely take time to appreciate the natural wonders that surround us.
+We have all become so accustomed to every footpath, road and building being filled with rows of greenery that we rarely take time to appreciate the natural wonders that our beautiful planet has to offer.

 Trees come alongside a plethora of benefits, not only to the environment but also us, as humans.
 They are proven to improve overall health and wellbeing, making it more important than ever to utilise the natural resource to your advantage.
 Planting trees is particularly beneficial to areas that focus on education; they can even be used as a handy addition to the curriculum for younger learners.
 With this in mind, we have devised a guide to the benefits of planting trees in schools.